Skip to content

 • Provider: Click the appropriate tile to select the cloud provider.

-• Agent: This is only required if you host your own agent in a Hybrid Cloud environment.
+• Agent: This is only required if you host your own agent in a Hybrid SaaS environment.
 Use the drop-down to select the agent that will be used to store these credentials securely in Data Productivity Cloud.

 4. Complete the fields required to authorize with the cloud provider.